backdrop-contrib/uc_addresses/README.txt

 Permissions
 -----------

-- view own default address:
+- view own default addresses:
     Roles with this permission can view their own default addresses in their address book.
 - view own addresses:
     Roles with this permission can view all own addresses in their address book, *including* the default addresses.
-- view default addresses
+- view everyone's default addresses
     Roles with this permission can view all default addresses of all users, *including* their own default addresses.
 - view everyone's addresses